 Students who are in isolation or quarantine housing will receive a daily delivery of meals, snacks, and drinks from Dining Services.
 These meals are designed to provide a student with everything they will need while in isolation or quarantine.
 Students will have the ability to pick meals that meet their dietary needs including vegan/vegetarian, allergen, and cultural menus.

 Dining Services is setting up all dining locations on campus to ensure physical distancing can be maintained while in line as well as sitting and enjoying your meal.
 Tables and seats have been spaced out and plexi-glass table dividers installed to provide protection to students while eating.
 Menus have been updated to ensure we can serve guests as quickly as possible to keep lines and wait times at a minimum.
 Mobile ordering will also be available for all locations so you can place an order and pick-it up without having to wait in line.
 We will also be introducing automated opportunities for students to have a custom made salad or bowl 24/7 while we are unable to offer a traditional salad bar.
 All of our dining services staff have been thoroughly trained in new sanitizing and safety practices and are screened daily per WUSTL campus guidelines before they start their shift.

-PARKING FREQUENTLY ASKED QUESTIONS
+PARKING, security, and safety FREQUENTLY ASKED QUESTIONS

 - WUPD will provide law enforcement services to the Danforth Campus 24 hours a day, 365 days a year.
 WUPD officers also provide supplemental police and security patrols in the neighborhoods adjacent to campus.
 Additionally, WUPD officers coordinate with these local police agencies to provide joint patrols in the neighborhoods